tmkcell/drisa/README.md

 - memory can only be accessed by load stores
 - no immediates outside of shift
 - status flags: sign, zero, carry, overflow, (greater than, equal to, less than will be assembly abstractions)
-- 4-bit opcode for 15 instructions: 0b1111 fetches an extra byte for an extended instructions
+- 4-bit opcode for 15 instructions: 0b1111 fetches an extra byte for an instruction not in the base ISA

-### Base integer instruc tion setDR-I)
+### Base integer instruction set (DR-I)
-#### Rter layout
+#### Register layout
 | Name                | Symbol | Real register |
 |---------------------|--------|---------------|
 | Zero                | z      | 0             |